Today, I thought I'd step in with thoughts on some recent news in the writing world.

 Most of us writer-types, including our famous buddy John Green, have come to agreement at this point that Rowling's statement can't change anything.
 For one, the book is of the reader as much as of the writer.
 I myself believe in a three-level origin of meaning, which I explained (or, rather, Sage O'Riley explained) in an earlier post.
 Plus, once the canon is in place, it is what it is, you know?
-I don't think Romione is all about Rowling's own wish fulfillment or that Rowling pulled an Inception and got in the way of her own story.
-This seems like more of a personal problem, and one with which I'm going to disagree.
+I don't think Romione is all about Rowling's own wish fulfillment or that Rowling pulled an Inception and got in the way of her own story, with which I disagree.

-Finally, as my good friends Julia and Hero pointed out in a Skype conversation Sunday, it's been something like six years since the last Harry Potter book was written, which means Rowling is now so far away from her books, it's probably hard for her to remember where she was coming from or even how all the plot details go.
-I mean, six years ago, only two of the books I'm still working on had been written, The Ice Enchantress's Plot and The Last Hope, and trust me, that was a long time ago.
+Finally, as my good friends Julia and Hero pointed out in a Skype conversation Sunday, it's been something like six years since the last Harry Potter book was written, which means Rowling is now so far away from her books, it's probably hard for her to remember where she was coming from.
+I mean, six years ago, only two of the books I'm still working on had been written, THE ICE ENCHANTRESS'S PLOT and THE LAST HOPE, and trust me, that was a long time ago.

-To end us off on a happier note, and since I'm already on the topic of writing news, I'd just like to remind you all of the three big YA novel releases this week (yesterday, in fact) that I'm super excited for!
+To end us off on a happier note, I'd just like to remind you all of the three big YA novel releases this week (yesterday, in fact) that I'm super excited for!
 First of all, the final book of the Shatter Me trilogy, of which I'm a big proponent, Ignite Me by Tahereh Mafi!
 I'm hoping for a smashing ending with a continuation of Mafi's beautiful prose.

 Then we've got the third book in the Lunar Chronicles, Cress by Marissa Meyer.
 This looks to be pulling the other characters (from Cinder and Scarlet) together in a sci-fi retelling of Rapunzel.

 Finally, there's a new book beginning a new series, Alienated by Melissa Landers.
 This book has already gotten some fantastic critical reviews and is highly popular on Goodreads.
 I'm eager to check it out!